-New research suggests today is the day our resolutions slip.
-Nutritionist May Simpkin shares four simple ones you can re-resolve right now – and actually keep
+Nutritionist May Simpkin shares four simple things you can resolve to do right now – and actually keep

 Focus on what you can add to your life